lsst-dm/dmtn-308/index.rst

 The above table provides estimated data volumes for the PPDB across various time periods.
 The exact size of the nightly data products which will be produced by LSSTCam is undetermined but can be roughly estimated based on the size of ComCam data products.
-Data taking during the `ComCam On-Sky Campaign <https://sitcomtn-149.lsst.io/>`_ resulted in an average size per visit of approximately 9 MB with 9 active detectors.
+Data taking during the ComCam On-Sky Campaign :cite:`SITCOMTN-149` resulted in an average size per visit of approximately 9 MB with 9 active detectors.
 Extrapolating to LSSTCam with 189 detectors results in an estimated single visit size of *189/9 * 9 MB = ~190 MB*.
 Since the survey is expected to produce approximately 1000 visits per night, this would result in a nightly data volume of around 190 GB.